-If you’re drinking too much matcha in a short period, then you may end up with an upset stomach.
-It’s because caffeine stimulates the central nervous system that can lead to feelings of jitteriness and anxiety.
+If you drink too much matcha in a short period, you may end up with an upset stomach.
+This is because caffeine stimulates the central nervous system and can lead to feelings of jitteriness and anxiety.

-Caffeine is a diuretic, which means that they increase your rate of urination (2).
-It can mean that you lose more fluid than usual, which then leads to dehydration that manifests itself by making you feel thirsty.
+Caffeine is a diuretic, meaning that it increases your rate of urination (3).
+This can mean that you lose more fluid than usual, which can lead to dehydration.

-High doses of caffeine and EGCG can both interfere with your body’s ability to absorb iron by binding to the proteins that transport it (1).
+High doses of compounds like EGCG and other compounds found in teas can interfere with your body’s ability to absorb iron (2).

-If you have trouble absorbing iron or are at risk of becoming deficient, then consider talking to your doctor about how much matcha is right for you.
-Although anemia is rare in most developed parts of the world, certain subpopulations may be more prone to it, including pregnant women and people with conditions like celiac disease or inflammatory bowel disease (11).
+If you have difficulty absorbing iron or are at risk of becoming deficient, you should consider talking to your doctor about how much matcha is right for you.
+Certain subpopulations may be more prone to it, such as pregnant women or people with conditions such as celiac disease or inflammatory bowel disease (12).

 If you’ve mustered up the courage to crush your weight loss goal, let Betterme take the sting out of this demanding process.
 Our app will help you restructure your habits, remold your life and crank up your fitness results!

-There are no studies that definitively say how much matcha is too much.
+There are no studies that say for definite how much matcha is too much.
 However, it’s likely that matcha green tea side effects vary depending on a person’s age, weight, health status, and amount of exposure to the elements.

-In general, you should try not to consume more than 500 mg of green tea extract or up to 400 mg of caffeine from any source per day unless recommended otherwise by your doctor (16).
-If possible then it’s best to spread out your consumption evenly throughout the day rather than drinking all of it at once since consuming too much can increase your risk of experiencing unpleasant side effects.
+If possible, it’s best to spread out your consumption evenly throughout the day rather than drinking all of it at once, as consuming too much can increase your risk of experiencing unpleasant side effects.

-Some people may also want to stop or cut down their consumption if they’re pregnant, nursing, taking certain medications (especially those with caffeine).
-Additionally, it may be a good idea to quit if at risk of certain health conditions like anemia or mercury poisoning that could be exacerbated by consuming too much matcha.
+Some people may also want to stop or reduce their consumption if they’re pregnant, nursing, taking certain medications (particularly those that contain caffeine), and/or at risk of certain health conditions such as anemia or mercury poisoning that could be exacerbated by the consumption of too much matcha.